OpenEvalProject/evals/manuscripts/elife-71403/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01y64my43 Department of Oral Biology, University at Buffalo, State University of New York Buffalo United States
+1. Department of Oral Biology, University at Buffalo, State University of New York Buffalo United States ([ROR:01y64my43](https://ror.org/01y64my43))
-2. https://ror.org/03wmf1y16 Division of Pulmonary Sciences and Critical Care Medicine, Department of Medicine, University of Colorado Anschutz Medical Campus Aurora United States
+2. Division of Pulmonary Sciences and Critical Care Medicine, Department of Medicine, University of Colorado Anschutz Medical Campus Aurora United States ([ROR:03wmf1y16](https://ror.org/03wmf1y16))
-3. https://ror.org/032d4f246 Department of Periodontics, School of Stomatology, China Medical University Shenyang China
+3. Department of Periodontics, School of Stomatology, China Medical University Shenyang China ([ROR:032d4f246](https://ror.org/032d4f246))
-4. https://ror.org/01y64my43 Department of Pharmaceutical Sciences, School of Pharmacy and Pharmaceutical Sciences, University at Buffalo, State University of New York Buffalo United States
+4. Department of Pharmaceutical Sciences, School of Pharmacy and Pharmaceutical Sciences, University at Buffalo, State University of New York Buffalo United States ([ROR:01y64my43](https://ror.org/01y64my43))

 † Corresponding author

 ## Abstract

 RAGE, a druggable inflammatory receptor, is known to function as an oligomer but the exact oligomerization mechanism remains poorly understood.
 Previously we have shown that heparan sulfate (HS) plays an active role in RAGE oligomerization.
-To understand the physiological significance of HS-induced RAGE oligomerization in vivo, we generated RAGE knock-in mice ( Ager AHA/AHA ) by introducing point mutations to specifically disrupt HS-RAGE interaction.
+To understand the physiological significance of HS-induced RAGE oligomerization in vivo, we generated RAGE knock-in mice (AgerAHA/AHA) by introducing point mutations to specifically disrupt HS-RAGE interaction.
 The RAGE mutant demonstrated normal ligand-binding but impaired capacity of HS-binding and oligomerization.
-Remarkably, Ager AHA/AHA mice phenocopied Ager −/− mice in two different pathophysiological processes, namely bone remodeling and neutrophil-mediated liver injury, which demonstrates that HS-induced RAGE oligomerization is essential for RAGE signaling.
+Remarkably, AgerAHA/AHA mice phenocopied Ager−/− mice in two different pathophysiological processes, namely bone remodeling and neutrophil-mediated liver injury, which demonstrates that HS-induced RAGE oligomerization is essential for RAGE signaling.
 Our findings suggest that it should be possible to block RAGE signaling by inhibiting HS-RAGE interaction.
 To test this, we generated a monoclonal antibody that targets the HS-binding site of RAGE.
-This antibody blocks RAGE signaling in vitro and in vivo, recapitulating the phenotype of Ager AHA/AHA mice.
+This antibody blocks RAGE signaling in vitro and in vivo, recapitulating the phenotype of AgerAHA/AHA mice.
 By inhibiting HS-RAGE interaction genetically and pharmacologically, our work validated an alternative strategy to antagonize RAGE.
-Finally, we have performed RNA-seq analysis of neutrophils and lungs and found that while Ager −/− mice had a broad alteration of transcriptome in both tissues compared to wild-type mice, the changes of transcriptome in Ager AHA/AHA mice were much more restricted.
-This unexpected finding suggests that by preserving the expression of RAGE protein (in a dominant-negative form), Ager AHA/AHA mouse might represent a cleaner genetic model to study physiological roles of RAGE in vivo compared to Ager −/− mice.
+Finally, we have performed RNA-seq analysis of neutrophils and lungs and found that while Ager−/− mice had a broad alteration of transcriptome in both tissues compared to wild-type mice, the changes of transcriptome in AgerAHA/AHA mice were much more restricted.
+This unexpected finding suggests that by preserving the expression of RAGE protein (in a dominant-negative form), AgerAHA/AHA mouse might represent a cleaner genetic model to study physiological roles of RAGE in vivo compared to Ager−/− mice.

 ## Introduction